OutSystems/docs-howtos/src/front-end/ext-rb-create-styled-dialogs/ext-rb-create-styled-dialogs.md

 This article was written by [Rúben Bonito](https://www.outsystems.com/profile/87379/), OutSystems MVP.
 </div>

-In this article, we will implement animated and styled dialog messages on **OutSystems Reactive Web Apps**.
+This article shows how to implement animated and styled dialog messages on **OutSystems Reactive Web Apps**.

 To do it:

 1. Upload the 2 JavaScript libraries ([promisepolyfill](https://www.jsdelivr.com/package/npm/promise-polyfill) and [sweetalert2_min](https://www.jsdelivr.com/package/npm/sweetalert2)) into your OutSystems application, by clicking the Scripts folder, with the opposite button and select Import Script.